Gemballa: Mistrale

-GT 750 Aero 3
+Cayenne GT500, GT600 and GT750

 Gemballa also offered a modification package for the first generation Porsche Cayenne Turbo.
 This package features a number of engine modifications, including revised turbochargers, coolers (oil and pressurized air IC) and a large collection of engine components including pistons and seals.
-These allow the Cayenne to produce around 750 brake horsepower.
+These allow the Cayenne to produce up to around 750 brake horsepower.
 The kit also features a number of exterior modifications.
+The number of full conversion Cayennes is very low.

+A grey GT 600 model was driven by Gemballa in the Gumball 3000 rally and personally owned by Uwe Gemballa.

 MIG-U1

 The Gemballa MIG‑U1 is an ultra‑limited bespoke supercar built by German tuning firm Gemballa, based on the Ferrari Enzo.
 Commissioned by Dubai collectors Mustafa and Ilyas Galadari—whose initials inspired the name "MIG"—the project was originally intended for 25 examples, but only a single prototype was completed.

-Gemballa enhanced the Enzo’s normally aspirated 6.0 L V12 engine from approximately 660 hp to around 700 hp, with torque raised to roughly 720 Nm.
+Gemballa enhanced the Enzo's normally aspirated 6.0 L V12 engine from approximately 660 hp to around 700 hp, with torque raised to roughly 720 Nm.
 Performance includes a 0–100 km/h sprint in about 3.1 seconds and a top speed exceeding 360 km/h.

 The bodywork is entirely reimagined in carbon fibre with an aerodynamic design inspired by fighter aircraft—its front is widened by ~80 mm and the rear by ~100 mm.
 An adjustable rear wing and front splitter produce substantial downforce gains (up to ~35 kg front, ~85 kg rear).
 The car features active hydraulics that raise the ride height by approximately 45 mm at the touch of a button or automatically above 80 km/h for better ground clearance.

 Additional mechanical upgrades include forged lightweight wheels that reduce unsprung mass by ~16 kg.
 The interior is fully customized, featuring high‑grade leather and suede trim, a bespoke center console, sports seats, a seven‑inch touchscreen multimedia unit with navigation and iPod integration, and a 950‑watt audio system with subwoofer.

-GT

-In 2011, Gemballa Racing was started and participated in the 2012 ADAC GT Masters series and in the 2012 24h Nürburgring where ex-F1 driver Nick Heidfeld drove for Gemballa Racing.